dinhtthuha/coderschool/README.md

 And then ...

 🖐 Seeing the birth_date column made me think of a kinda outrageous idea, which is ... classifying NBA players based on their astrological signs and elements ⭐ and ... comparing these groups to find out if there is any outstanding physical attribute and performance among them 🏀.
+Check out my analysis results here [Are you born to be a NBA player?](https://github.com/dinhtthuha/coderschool/blob/main/Are_you_born_to_be_a_basketball_player_.ipynb)